Irieo/MyWebPage/content/home/experience.md

     description: |2-
       Since 03.2022, I have joined the [ENSYS @ TU Berlin](https://tub-ensys.github.io/) group as a research scientist.

-      The ENSYS a group of energy system modelers researching the most cost-effective pathways to reduce greenhouse gas emissions in energy systems.
-ENSYS staff maintain the [PyPSA ecosystem](https://pypsa.org/#about) - an open-source python environment for state-of-the-art energy system modelling.
+      The ENSYS is a group of energy system modelers researching the most cost-effective pathways to reduce greenhouse gas emissions in energy systems.
+ENSYS staff maintains the [PyPSA ecosystem](https://pypsa.org/#about) - an open-source python environment for state-of-the-art energy system modelling.

-      My work will mainly be focused on our team's contribution to the  [24/7 Carbon-Free Energy by 2030](https://sustainability.google/progress/energy/) project funded by Google.
+      My work is mainly focused on our team's contribution to the  [24/7 Carbon-Free Energy by 2030](https://sustainability.google/progress/energy/) project funded by Google.

   - title: Research fellow | PhD student
     company: Brandenburg University of Technology